speakASAP/nginx-microservice/README.md

 **What it does**:

 1. Scans all services in the registry
+2. Generates nginx configs from registry (independent of container state)
-2. Checks which containers are running (blue, green, or both)
+3. Checks which containers are running (blue, green, or both) - for informational purposes
-3. Updates symlinks to point to the color with running containers
+4. Updates symlinks to point to the expected color (from state) or running containers
-4. Starts missing containers automatically (using deploy-smart.sh)
+5. Optionally starts missing containers (using deploy-smart.sh) - not required
-5. Validates nginx configuration
+6. Validates nginx configuration (may fail if nginx container is not running, which is acceptable)
-6. Optionally restarts nginx
+7. Optionally reloads/restarts nginx

 **Symlink Logic**:

 - If containers match expected color → Symlink stays as-is ✅
 - If containers don't match → Updates symlink to match running containers
-- If no containers running → Tries to start them, keeps expected color
+- If no containers running → Keeps expected color, optionally tries to start them

+**Key Principle**: Configs are generated from the service registry, not from container state.
+Nginx can start and run with configs pointing to non-existent containers - it will return 502 errors until containers are available.

 For detailed information, see **[Container and Nginx Synchronization Guide](docs/CONTAINER_NGINX_SYNC.md)**.